To save books, librarians create fake ‘reader’ to check out titles

 Records show that dozens of books were checked out and then checked back in again all in the same hour.

 The fictional Chuck Finley was named after “a ballplayer,” according to the inspector’s notes.
-Chuck Finley is a retired Major League Baseball pitcher who played mostly for the California and Los Angeles Angels during a 17-year career.
+Chuck Finley is a retired pitcher who played mostly for the California and Los Angeles Angels.

 Dore, who did not return messages for comment, said in interviews with the inspector general’s office that it was happening elsewhere but didn’t provide specifics.